Davarg/AMSimpleJSONParser/README.md

 ## Description

 If you are looking for simple and lightweight approach for parsing JSON data - you found it.
-All you need to know name of class model and JSON data.
+All you need to know class of model and JSON data.

 ## Example